Cement: Portland cement blend

-Other cements
+Other

 Pozzolan-lime cements are mixtures of ground pozzolan and lime.
 These are the cements the Romans used, and are present in surviving Roman structures like the Pantheon in Rome.
 They develop strength slowly, but their ultimate strength can be very high.
 The hydration products that produce strength are essentially the same as those in Portland cement.

 Slag-lime cements—ground granulated blast-furnace slag—are not hydraulic on their own, but are "activated" by addition of alkalis, most economically using lime.
 They are similar to pozzolan lime cements in their properties.
 Only granulated slag (i.e., water-quenched, glassy slag) is effective as a cement component.

 Supersulfated cements contain about 80% ground granulated blast furnace slag, 15% gypsum or anhydrite and a little Portland clinker or lime as an activator.
 They produce strength by formation of ettringite, with strength growth similar to a slow Portland cement.
 They exhibit good resistance to aggressive agents, including sulfate.

 Calcium aluminate cements are hydraulic cements made primarily from limestone and bauxite.
 The active ingredients are monocalcium aluminate CaAl2O4 (CaO · Al2O3 or CA in cement chemist notation, CCN) and mayenite Ca12Al14O33 (12 CaO · 7 Al2O3, or C12A7 in CCN).
 Strength forms by hydration to calcium aluminate hydrates.
 They are well-adapted for use in refractory (high-temperature resistant) concretes, e.g., for furnace linings.